 ADATA AiR is an artist-in-residence programme in the city of Plovdiv.
 The residency aims to give a space for a creative exchange that fosters intercultural dialogue and interaction.
 The platform is open to artists, architects, designers, etc., from Europe to join the special pre-capital-of-culture stage.
 During their stay, the residents will have the opportunity to develop new projects and interact with local communities and the complex cultural realities of the city.

-The artists are visiting Plovdiv in the spring of 2018 to work on their own artistic projects related to topics concerning nature and architectural cultural heritage in Plovdiv.
+The artists are visiting Plovdiv in 2018 to work on their own artistic projects related to topics concerning nature and architectural cultural heritage in Plovdiv.

 On 2 August 2018 was held meeting #7 - an introductory talk related to Klaas Burger's research in Plovdiv during his one- month residency stay in the ADATA AiR programme.